howsoai/howso-docs/templates/user_guide/user_guide_template.rst

 ==============
 .. topic:: What is covered in this user guide.

-   In this guide, you will learn the basics of using the Howso Engine for **Classification** in order to predict categorical outcomes such as whether a credit card transaction is fradulant, an email is spam, or whether a customer will churn or not based on their demographic and transactional data, or as in this example, whether a person is suffering from a disease or not based on their symptoms and test results.
+   In this guide, you will learn the basics of using the Howso Engine for **Classification** in order to predict categorical outcomes such as whether a credit card transaction is fraudulent, an email is spam, or whether a customer will churn or not based on their demographic and transactional data, or as in this example, whether a person is suffering from a disease or not based on their symptoms and test results.

 Objectives: what you will take away
 -----------------------------------